abizzaar/speech-draw/README.md

 # Expanded Ideas For Drawing
 As a final project for my Art class, I made an interactive web experience that exposes a voice UI for someone to create a drawing.
-View the live version [here](https://abizzaar.github.io/speech-draw/).
+View the live version [here](https://abizzaar.github.io/speech-draw/), on a laptop or desktop using Google Chrome.

 ![Drawing through voice UI](drawing.png)